-- Office Referral Definitions
+Appendix C - Office Referral Definitions

 Problem Behavior Definition 1.
 Abusive Language Verbal, physical, or written messages that include swearing, name calling, or use of words in an inappropriate way.
-2. Alcohol/Drugs/ Tobacco Student has/had possession of, is using alcohol or is under the influence of alcohol.
+2. Alcohol/Drugs/ Student has/had possession of, is using alcohol or is under the Tobacco influence of alcohol.
 Student has/had possession of, is using illegal drugs/substances, or is under the influence of illegal drugs.
 Student is in possession of or is using tobacco.
-"Drugs" shall include any prescription or over-the-counter drug, except those for which permission to use in school has been granted 3.
-Contraband pursuant to Board policy JICH.
-Student has/had possession of substances/objects readily capable of causing bodily harm and/or property damage (matches, lighters, firecrackers, gasoline, and lighter fluid).
+"Drugs" shall include any prescription or over-the-counter drug, except those for which permission to use in school has been granted pursuant to Board policy JICH.
+3. Contraband Student has/had possession of substances/objects readily capable of causing bodily harm and/or property damage (matches, lighters, firecrackers, gasoline, and lighter fluid).
 Any other items of a disruptive or destructive nature.
-4. Defiance/Disrespect/ Insubordination/ Non-Compliance Refusal to follow directions, talking back and/or socially rude interactions.
-5. Disruption Behavior causing an interruption in a class or activity.
-Disruption includes but is not limited to sustained loud talk, yelling, screaming, inappropriate display of affection, noise with materials, horseplay or roughhousing; and/or sustained out-of-seat behavior.
+4. Defiance/Disrespect/ Refusal to follow directions, talking back and/or socially rude Insubordination/ interactions.
+5. Non-Compliance Disruption Behavior causing an interruption in a class or activity.
+Disruption 3.
+Distuption includes but is not limited to sustained loud talk, yelling, screaming, inappropriate display of affection, noise with materials, horseplay or roughhousing; and/or sustained out-of-seat behavior.
 6. Dress Code Violation Student wears clothing that does not fit within the dress code guidelines practiced by the school/district.
-7. Fighting/Physical Aggression/Assault Actions involving serious physical contact where injury may occur (e.g., hitting, punching, hitting with an object, kicking, hair pulling, scratching, etc.).
-Self-defense is defined as walking away and/or blocking without forward motion or aggression.
-8. Forgery/Theft Student is in possession of, having passed on, or being responsible for removing someone else's property or has signed a person's name without that person's permission.
-9. Harassment/Tease/ Taunt/Threats/ Bullying Student delivers disrespectful messages (verbal or gestural) to another person that includes threats and intimidation, obscene gestures, pictures, or written notes.
-Disrespectful messages include negative comments based on race, religion, gender, age, sexual orientation, and/or national origin, verbal attacks based on ethnic origin, disabilities or other personal matters.
-10. Unauthorized Absence Student leaves class/school without permission or stays out of class/school without permission or is tardy to class.
-11. Vandalism/Property Damage Student participates in an activity that results in destruction or disfigurement of property.
-12. Weapons Student has / had possession of knife or gun (real or look alike), or other objects readily capable of causing bodily harm pursuant to Board policy JICI
+7. Fighting/Physical Actions involving serious physical contact where injury may occur Aggression/Assault (e.g., hitting, punching, hitting with an object, kicking, hair pulling, scratching, etc.).
+Self-defense is defined as walking away and/or blocking without 8.
+Forgony/Thoft forward motion or aggression.
+0. Forgery/Theft Student is in possession of, having passed on, or being responsible for removing someone else's property or has signed a person's name without that person's permission.
+9. Harassment/Tease/ Student delivers disrespectful messages (verbal or gestural) to Taunt/Threats/ another person that includes threats and intimidation, obscene Bullying gestures, pictures, or written notes.
+Disrespectful messages include negative comments based on race, religion, gender, age, sexual orientation, and/or national origin, verbal attacks based on ethnic origin, disabilities or other personal 1.0 matters.
+10. Unauthorized Student leaves class/school without permission or stays out of 11 Absence class/school without permission or is tardy to class.
+11. Vandalism/Property Student participates in an activity that results in destruction or 12.
+Damage Weapons disfigurement of property.
+Student has / had possession of knife or gun (real or look alike), or 12. vveapons other objects readily capable of causing bodily harm pursuant to Board policy JICI L Board policy 3101

-Computer/Internet/E-Mail User Agreement
+Appendix D - Computer/Internet/E-Mail User Agreement